Shot Put Selection Guide

 View 16 Pound Options

-INDOOR Shot Put Options
+Indoor Shot Put Options

 Indoor Hardshell: plastic mold filled with lead and other material; slightly larger than outdoor shots